-- Proven experience working effectively with youth. - Knowledge of, and experience in, matters involving cultural diversity and educational equity. - Demonstrated ability to work successfully with a population that has a similar racial and ethnic makeup and language background as those prevalent in the student body, as well as with persons who have physical and mental disabilities. - Demonstrated commitment to making students and school community members of all backgrounds feel welcomed and respected. - Demonstrated commitment to de-escalation, diversion, and/or restorative justice, and an understanding of crime prevention, problem-solving, and community policing in a school setting. - Knowledge of school-based legal issues (e.g., confidentiality, consent). - Knowledge of school safety planning, technology, and social media/cyberbullying laws and regulations. - Demonstrated commitment and ability to engage in outreach to the community.
+- Proven experience working effectively with youth. - Knowledge of, and experience in, matters involving cultural diversity and educational equity. - Demonstrated ability to work successfully with a population that has a similar racial and ethnic makeup and language background as those prevalent in the student body, as well as with persons who have physical and mental disabilities. - Demonstrated commitment to making students and school community members of all backgrounds feel welcomed and respected. - Demonstrated commitment to de-escalation, diversion, and/or restorative justice, and an understanding of crime prevention, problem-solving, and community policing in a school setting. - Prior participation in National Association of School Resource Officer training - Knowledge of school-based legal issues (e.g., confidentiality, consent). - Knowledge of school safety planning, technology, and social media/cyberbullying laws and regulations.

-- Knowledge of school and community resources. - A record of good judgment and applied discretion, including an absence of validated complaints and lawsuits. - Participation in youth investigation training approved or certified by the City Police Department under Section 10.22 of the Police Training Act or a juvenile police officer, as defined under Section 1-3 of the Juvenile Court Act of 1987. - Demonstrated ability for public speaking and teaching skills. - 2.
-Selection Committee.
-The District shall designate a Selection Committee, which shall include an employee of the City police department, to conduct interviews to recommend to the City which officers best meet the requirements and criteria of the District and the individual school for assignment as SROs.
-After receiving the selection requests from the District Selection Committee, the City shall assign one of the SRO applicants selected by the District's Selection Committee. - 3.
-Criminal Background Checks.
+- Demonstrated commitment and ability to engage in outreach to the community. - Knowledge of school and community resources. - A record of good judgment and applied discretion, including an absence of validated complaints and lawsuits. - Participation in youth investigation training approved or certified by the City Police Department under Section 10.22 of the Police Training Act or a juvenile police officer, as defined under Section 1-3 of the Juvenile Court Act of 1987. - Demonstrated ability for public speaking and teaching skills.

+2. Selection Committee.
+The District shall designate a Selection Committee, which should include an employee of the City police department, representatives from the school to which the SRO will be assigned, and a community member selected by the principal of the school to conduct interviews to recommend to the City which officers best meet the requirements and criteria of the District and the individual school for assignment as SROs.
+After receiving the selection requests from the District Selection Committee, the City shall assign one of the SRO applicants selected by the District's Selection Committee.

+3. Criminal Background Checks.
 The District shall initiate criminal background checks of officers prior to assignment at the District.
 The City agrees to make all potential SRO candidates available to the District for fingerprint-based criminal background checks in accordance with Section 10-21.9 of the Illinois School Code.
 105 ILCS 5/10-21.9.
 An SRO may not begin an assignment at the District until a fingerprint-based criminal background check in accordance with Section 10-21.9 of the Illinois School Code is initiated and checks of the Illinois State Police Murderer and Violent Offender Against Youth Registry, Illinois Sex Offender Database, and DCFS Child Abuse and Neglect Tracking System have been completed.
 The City shall not assign any officer to the District if his or her criminal background check reveals convictions that would subject an individual to license suspension or revocation pursuant to Section 21B-80 of the Illinois School Code or who has been found to be the perpetrator of sexual or physical abuse of any minor under 18 years of age pursuant to proceedings under Article II of the Juvenile Court Act of 1987.